-In a shocking development, the 30th and final contestant qualified for WIP's Wing Bowl this morning by eating wings.
+In a shocking development, the 30th and final contestant qualified for WIP's Wing Bowl this morning

 That's right, no quesadillas, dog food, Krispie Kremes, miniature marshmallows, maple syrup or Spaghetti-O's.